 Getting serious about quitting smoking or seeing your doctor annually are insurance resolutions that could help to improve your health and save you money on life insurance.

-People maintaining a good weight due to diet and exercise typically receive the best life insurance rate offerings.
+People who maintain a good weight due to diet and exercise typically receive the best life insurance rate offerings.
 “No matter what risk you may be, it’s recommended to see your primary doctor once a year to get labs and any recommended testing your doctor may order completed,” says AAA Northeast Life Insurance Specialist Brenda Silva.
 “Life Insurance companies weigh their decision very highly on what they review in your medical records and like to see that you are maintaining good health.”

 Because rates are based on how much of a risk you are, part of the cost of life insurance also depends on your age.
 The younger and healthier you are, the better the time is to invest.

-The essential purpose of life insurance is to take care of others after we’re gone.
+The main purpose of life insurance is to take care of others after we’re gone.
 No one wants their loved ones to have to take on their debts or struggle for basic needs.
 Review your beneficiaries regularly and make sure to tell someone you trust about where you keep your important documents.

 Do you believe these 6 myths about life insurance?